WolfgangFranke/Solar-Powered_Hue-Module/README.md

 <img src="1_RollerBlind/1_RollerBlind_Photo06.jpg" width="500">

-This documents the interface:
+Roller Blind interface documentation:
-- Vdd is the battery voltage, that pad will be used to charge the battery by solar power, and to supply the Hue module after converting it to 3,3V.
+- Pad 8,6V: This positive battery voltage pin (as it is 2x Li-Ion, it should be 8,4V) will be used to charge the battery by solar power via MPPT controller, as well as to generate the 3.3V power required by the Hue Zigbee module.
-- GND from Roller Blind connects to GNS of Hue module and solar charger controller.
+- Pad GND: That is negative battery voltage pin from Roller Blind, it connects to GND of the Hue module and to the GND of the solar Module and MPPT controller.
-- Key1 is the trigger pin to move the blind up/down, it's L-active and needs to be Low for 0,5s to 2 sec to trigger.
-FYI: in that Roller Blind circuitry, the trigger pin is the output of an Hall-IC with a Pull-up of 47K.
+- Pad Key1: This is the trigger pin to move the blind up/down.
+It's L-active and needs to be Low for between 0,5s to 2 sec to trigger.
+FYI: in that Roller Blind circuitry, the trigger pin is the output of an Hall-IC with a Pull-up of 47K, which fires when a manual handle is pulled.

 <img src="1_RollerBlind/1_RollerBlind_Photo04.jpg" width="500">